bestia-dev/backup_for_zeljko/automation_tasks_rs/README.md

 ## Errors and panics

 I tried working with panics and panic_hook, but it does not work nice in Rust.
-The only correct way is using Result and ? propagation.
+The only correct way is using Result and ? propagation with anyhow.

 ## Open-source and free as a beer